Frederick-88/vue-dronewebsite/README.md

 - Vue Owl Carousel
 - Getwaves.com = for a better Homepage
 - Vue Routers
-- Bootstrap & Fontawesome for Icons
+- Bootstrap & Font-awesome for Icons